spiketibbs/KU_CMS_TnP/README.md

 ```bash
 python3 Extraps/Extrapolation_muon.py
 ```
 8. Add values from extrapolation files to the results spreadsheet to prepare for generating heatmaps.
+Since extrapolated values are in the lowest bins, you might need to rename all the bins in the excel sheet by adding 2 to each name(bin0 now becomes bin2, etc.) to account for a new bin0 and bin1 for the two extrapolated pT ranges.
 # Heatmap Generator
 1. Ensure you are in the main repository
 ```bash